 The major functions of each of these nutrient groups are as follows:

 The food you eat is broken down into smaller components and absorbed.
 The absorbed nutrients are metabolized to provide energy to fuel our bodies.
 Carbohydrates are the quickest in supplying energy whereas fats are the slowest.
-Besides the macronutrients your body needs vitamins and minerals also to function optimally.
+Besides the macro nutrients, your body needs vitamins and minerals also to function optimally.

 Remember that if you consume more carbohydrates, protein, or calories than you need, then it is converted to fat in the body.
 This increases your risk of obesity.
 Be sensible in what you eat and limit your portion sizes.
 Avoid foods that contain processed foods and foods that simple carbohydrates.

 According to experts fats must be limited in the diet.
 But they should not be totally avoided.
-Fats are needed not only for energy but for synthesizing several hormones and other functions in body as well.
+Fats are needed not only for energy but for synthesizing several hormones and other functions in the body as well.
 The different kinds of fat are--monounsaturated, polyunsaturated, and saturated fats.
-Use of monounsaturated fats and polyunsaturated fats, must be preferred as these are more healthy than saturated and trans fats.
+Use of monounsaturated fats and polyunsaturated fats must be preferred as these are more healthy than saturated and trans fats.

 Drink plenty of water as it is needed for several functions of the body like digestion, absorption, and the transport of nutrients for energy.
 Water helps to remove waste and toxins from your body as well.
 An average person should drink six to eight glasses of water daily.

 All food that we eat is not nutritious.
 Many foods provide us with "empty" calories—that is they contain no other nutrition (like minerals, vitamins, proteins) except the energy.
-It is important that you know and realize the nutritional value of what you eat.
+It is important that you know and realizes the nutritional value of what you eat.